Have you ever been driving and noticed another driver who seems distracted? Then you realize why: they’ve been texting

 We continue to create awareness about distracted driving and enforce the laws in place.
 Bluetooth is still a distraction, and even though it is not against the law, we all need to recognize that there is a difference between an open road in West Texas where there is not a car in sight and the congestion of a Dallas street.
 Bluetooth can be safely used, but when it is not, it is just as dangerous as texting.

 We all must continue to share the dangers of distracted driving with the people in our lives.
 If you have employees, for example, do not text or email them while you know they are driving, and don’t expect them to respond if you do.
 The email or text can wait.

-At The Button Law Firm, we will continue to pursue distracted driving cases to the fullest extent possible.
+At The Button Law Firm, our auto accident lawyers will continue to pursue distracted driving cases to the fullest extent possible.
 Unfortunately, regardless of the law, people will always violate them.
 We must continue to hold them accountable so our clients, the actual victims of distracted driving wrecks, will be able to have closure.

 Connect with us through the link on this page or call us at 214-699-4409 to talk about your or a loved one’s distracted driving case.